 Source: Gas Infrastructure Europe, Moody’s

-Although Europe is thus far on track to meet its energy storage targets before the winter, the region remains exposed to a “worst-case scenario” in which it is completely cut off from Russian energy.
+Although Europe is thus far on track to meet its energy storage targets before the winter, the region remains exposed to a “worst-case scenario” in which it is completely cut off from Russian energy, resulting in dramatic energy shortages.
 Germany’s particularly high reliance on Russian gas leaves their long-term energy storage targets at greater risk than some other countries in Northwestern Europe.
 Despite plans to start up four floating LNG facilities by 2023, this will most likely not help Germany in the short-term.